MicrosoftDocs/win32/desktop-src/shell/schema-library-searchconnectordescription.md

 ## Remarks

-The <searchConnectorDescription&gt; element of a library uses the same schema definition as the <searchConnectorDescription&gt; for Windows Federated Search.
+The <searchConnectorDescription> element of a library uses the same schema definition as the <searchConnectorDescription> for Windows Federated Search.
 Although they use the same schemas, search connectors for Windows Federated search cannot be included in a library.

 ## Related topics